sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - p122 limits the cases by 2 steps in the "EXAMPLE 5".
   1. to the final digit
   2. to the symmetric property.
+- EXAMPLE 12
+  - > There are two possibilities, this is the first move of a winning strategy for the first player, or the second player can make a move that is the first move of a winning strategy for the second player i.e. either the 1st win or the 2nd.
+    Then
+    > instead of eating just the cookie in the bottom right corner, the first player could have made the same move that the second player made as the first move of a winning strategy the 1st can use the strategy of the 2nd to replace the 2nd, then win.
+    - > , the proof is a nonconstructive existence proof.
+In fact, no one has been able to describe a winning strategy for Chomp that applies for all rectangular grids by describing the moves that the first player should follow i.e. the detailed what to do is not known.
+So *only prove existence*.
 - example 14 is one special backward using $\leftrightarrow$.
 - p134 FIGURE 7 color line by line which can allow right triominoes cover three colors.
   - here "without loss of generality" is [based on the *same* location after rotation](https://people.math.osu.edu/shapiro.6/tiling.pdf).